Agnettah/Whois-Agnettah/README.md

 ## About Me 🚀

-I'm a Software Engineer who is passionate about encouraging others to get in the industry.
-I enjoy community building, content creation and learning deeply about Javascript and Developer Advocacy.
+I'm a Software Engineer with a background in IT support and a passion for frontend development, digital problem-solving, and creative expression.
+I enjoy building clean, user-centered web experiences and meaningful digital products—especially those that support emotional wellness.

+Currently learning through the ALX Frontend Program and exploring ways to blend tech with purpose through projects like **Gentle Pages Co.** and **MineGuardPro**.

+👨🏻‍💻 Always learning, always building—one solution at a time.

 - 🌱 Currently Developing: A role based mining system, addressing key pain points in the industry.
 - 🔭 Working on: SDLC for a supply chain addressing the mining sector